Content available in repository

 Barry Koren received his MSc degree in Aerospace Engineering and his PhD degree in Numerical Mathematics, both from TU Delft.
 Prior to his appointment at TU/e, he was full professor Numerical Analysis at Leiden University, full professor Computational Fluid Dynamics at TU Delft, and leader of the research group Modelling, Analysis and Simulation and member of the management team of the Centrum Wiskunde & Informatica (CWI) in Amsterdam.

 Barry Koren serves as editor of the Journal of Computational Physics and as member of several national and international scientific boards, committees and research programs.
-He is president of the Royal Dutch Mathematical Society (KWG) and chair of the Dutch-Flemish Scientific Computing Society.
-He is scientific advisor at CWI.
+He was president of the Royal Dutch Mathematical Society (KWG) and is chair of the Dutch-Flemish Scientific Computing Society.
+He is scientific adviser at CWI and at the Netherlands Aeropspace Centre (NLR) in Amsterdam.
 At the TU/e Department of Mathematics and Computer Science, he was vice-dean research for four years and acting dean twice.
-He has authored and edited six books, five special journal issues, and over 150 scientific papers.
+He has (co-)authored and (co-)edited six books, five special journal issues, and about 200 scientific papers.

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):